Why play is important for imaginative and creative development in preschoolers

 - Set up a messy play area with sand, clay, playdough, paints, water or mud.
 You can also take a trip to the beach or river bed to play in the sand and clay.

 - Keep old magazines and catalogues.
-Your child can cut out pictures of people, animals and objects to use them for collage.
+Your child can cut out pictures of people, animals and objects to use for collage.

 - Enjoy puppet play with your child.
 All you need to get started is a sock or even just a paper bag!